MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

             func crashes(_ crashes: MSCrashes!, didFailSending errorReport: MSErrorReport!, withError error: Error!) {
                     // Your code, e.g. to hide the custom UI.
             }

+### Enabling Mach exception handling

+By default, the SDK is using the safe and proven in-process BSD Signals for catching crashes.
+This means, that some causes for crashes, e.g. stack overflows, cannot be detected.
+Using a Mach exception server instead allows to detect some of those crash causes but comes with the risk of using unsafe means to detect them.

+The `enableMachExceptionMethod` provides an option to enable catching fatal signals via a Mach exception server instead.

+The SDK will not check if the app is running in an AppStore environment or if a debugger was attached at runtime because some developers chose to do one or both at their own risk.

+**We strongly advice NOT to enable Mach exception handler in release versions of your apps!**

+The Mach exception handler executes in-process and will interfere with debuggers when they attempt to suspend all active threads (which will include the Mach exception handler).
+Mach-based handling should _NOT_ be used when a debugger is attached.
+The SDK will not enable crash reporting if the app is **started** with the debugger running.
+If you attach the debugger **at runtime**, this may cause issues if the Mach exception handler is enabled!

+If you want or need to enable the Mach exception handler, you _MUST_ call this method _BEFORE_ starting the SDK.

+Your typical setup code would look like this:

+**Objective-C**

+      [MSCrashes enableMachExceptionHandler];
+      [MSMobileCenter start:@"YOUR_APP_ID" withServices:@[[MSAnalytics class], [MSCrashes class]]];

+**Swift**

+      MSCrashes.enableMachExceptionHandler()
+      MSMobileCenter.start("YOUR_APP_ID", withServices: [MSAnalytics.self, MSCrashes.self])